stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

 `'\n'`, so in order to check for empty lines, we have to match against `"\n"` instead of the empty string `""`.

-Finally, go is not provably total and rightfully so.
-Files like `/dev/urandom` or `/dev/zero` provide an infinite stream of data, so `countEmpty` will never terminate when invoked with such a file path.
+Finally, `go` is not provably total and rightfully so.
+Files like `/dev/urandom` or `/dev/zero` provide infinite streams of data, so `countEmpty` will never terminate when invoked with such a file path.

 ### Safe Resource Handling